Hong Kong Dragon Boat Festival 2020

 The heart-pounding action of the festival can be watched all along the Promenade on both sides of the Harbour and is free to the public.

-On the same day, 7 June, Macau also organises international dragon boat races which have become one of the biggest outdoor events of the peninsula.
+On the same day, 25 June, Macau also organises international dragon boat races which are known there as the Tung Ng Festival and which have become one of the biggest outdoor events of the peninsula.
 They usually last three days and take place in the Praia Grande Bay or Nam Van which is on the east side of Macau.
 Check the Sports Bureau of Macau website for the latest details.

 Accommodation in Hong Kong and flights